Frequently asked questions

 When will I get accession numbers for my submitted data?

-If you need accession numbers for a manuscript or journal deadline, please mention this in your submission request or contact the FEGA Sweden Helpdesk.
+If you need EGA accession numbers for a manuscript or journal deadline, please mention this in your submission request or contact the FEGA Sweden Helpdesk.

 Does FEGA Sweden provide DOIs for submitted data?